-Last Updated on Thursday, 14 May 2026, 17:55 by Denis Chabrol
+Last Updated on Thursday, 14 May 2026, 21:05 by Writer

 “The reassignment and so on was not based on issues and challenges of corruption.
 Of course, we have been evaluating and looking at instances where…the Auditor General would have raised issues.
 We gave all our accounting officers an opportunity to respond to those issues also so we take the Auditor General’s report seriously so that is why you’re seeing the type of improvement in terms of the performance of the government against the Auditor General’s Report so that narrative has no basis,” he said.

-He said the new REOs, with different skillsets, would be appointed in keeping with Guyana’s development priorities.
-He cited the construction of hospitals and the need for REOs who are “connected more deeply with health care (and) these modern infrastructure while providing good administration.
 “For example, in some regions now we have identified specific investment that will be of an economic nature.
-Some regions, now, are selected for specific growth-oriented projects so this is not is what being referred to as the sacking of 10 REOs,” he said.
+Some regions, now, are selected for specific growth-oriented projects so this is not what is being referred to as the sacking of ten REOs,” he said.

-The President said a number of the REOs would take up new roles in government as advisors until their contracts have expired, as part of a system of “refreshing that leadership from time to time, creating new talent, positioning new talent.”
+The President said a number of the REOs would take up new roles in government as advisors until their contracts have expired as part of a system of “refreshing that leadership from time to time, creating new talent, positioning new talent.”

-Dr Ali said government would be using Artificial Intelligence to conduct quarterly post-assessments of procedures and rules to ensure compliance by the REOs and Permanent Secretaries.
-Government on Wednesday said it remained committed to utilising technological advances, such as artificial intelligence, to actively monitor procurement processes, improve efficiency, and detect unsavoury practices.
 The President reportedly emphasised that any breaches in financial and procurement procedures, including involvement with multiple companies, would attract severe consequences, including removal from office where necessary.

 As emphasised by Vice President Bharrat Jagdeo, according to a government statement, every expenditure must be measured against its contribution to the welfare of citizens and national development, as the Government strengthens oversight systems, eliminates waste, and upholds accountability, efficiency, and transparency in governance.